cstrawberry/predictive-universe/docs/paper/references.md

 *   Lelli, F., McGaugh, S. S., & Schombert, J. M. (2017).
 One law to rule them all: The radial acceleration relation of galaxies. *The Astrophysical Journal*, *836*(2), 152.
 *   Levin, D. A., & Peres, Y. (2017). *Markov Chains and Mixing Times* (2nd ed.).
 American Mathematical Society.
 *   Levin, M. (2007).
 Gap junctional communication in morphogenesis. *Progress in Biophysics and Molecular Biology*, *94*(1–2), 186–206.
 *   Levin, M. (2014).
 Molecular bioelectricity: How endogenous voltage potentials control cell behavior and instruct pattern regulation in vivo. *Molecular Biology of the Cell*, *25*(24), 3835–3850.
+DOI: 10.1091/mbc.e13-12-0708
 *   Levin, M., & Martyniuk, C. J. (2018).
 The bioelectric code: An ancient computational medium for dynamic control of growth and form. *BioSystems*, *164*, 76–93.
+DOI: 10.1016/j.biosystems.2017.08.009
 *   Levin, M. (2019).
 The computational boundary of a "self": Developmental bioelectricity drives multicellularity and scale-free cognition. *Frontiers in Psychology*, *10*, 2688.
+DOI: 10.3389/fpsyg.2019.02688
 *   Levin, M. (2021).
 Bioelectric signaling: Reprogrammable circuits underlying embryogenesis, regeneration, and cancer. *Cell*, *184*(8), 1971–1989.
+DOI: 10.1016/j.cell.2021.02.034
 *   Lewes, G. H. (1875). *Problems of Life and Mind* (Vol. 2).
 Trübner & Co.
 *   Li, M., & Vitányi, P. (1997). *An Introduction to Kolmogorov Complexity and Its Applications*.
 Springer.
 *   Li, M. (2004).
 A model of holographic dark energy. *Physics Letters B*, *603*(1–2), 1–5.
 DOI: 10.1016/j.physletb.2004.10.014.